Japanese cruiser Mogami (1934): Early career

 Mogami was laid down on 27 October 1931, launched on 14 March 1934 and completed at Kure Naval Arsenal on 28 July 1935.
+Following the Japanese ship-naming conventions, the ship was named after the Mogami River in Tōhoku region of Japan.
 Her first captain was Captain Tomoshige Samejima, formerly captain of the cruiser Kitakami, who oversaw her completion and remained captain until November 1935.
 He was followed by Captain Seiichi Itō, until April 1936.
 Mogami was commanded by Captain Shunji Isaki from November 1939 to January 1941.

 Mogami was damaged in a 1935 typhoon as part of the Fourth Fleet incident.
 In mid-1941, Mogami participated in the occupation of Cochinchina, French Indochina, from its forward operating base on Hainan after Japan and Vichy French authorities reached an understanding on use of air facilities and harbors from July 1941.
 At the time of the attack on Pearl Harbor, Mogami was assigned to cover the Japanese invasion of Malaya as part of Cruiser Division 7 under Vice Admiral Jisaburo Ozawa's First Southern Expeditionary Fleet, providing close support for landings of Japanese troops at Singora, Pattani and Kota Bharu.
 In December 1941, Mogami was tasked with the invasion of Sarawak, together with Mikuma, covering landings of Japanese troops at Kuching.
 In February 1942, Mogami was assigned to cover the landings of Japanese troops in Java, Borneo and Sumatra.
 On 10 February, Mogami and Chōkai were attacked by the submarine USS Searaven, which fired four torpedoes, all of which missed.